pawelkabat94/Terraform/AWS EC2 - Loops/README.md

-Terraform configuration to run simple app on EC2 and using HTTP service.
+Terraform configuration to run simple app on multi EC2 instances, which are created by for loops.
 ![alt text](image.png)